rydmike/squircle_study/README.md

 A study and comparison of different Squircle ShapeBorder options in **Flutter**, using a Flutter app to compare available Squircle shapes visually.

+## Version history

+### 1.0.0 / August 5, 2023

+* The first version communicated and [tweeted](https://twitter.com/RydMike/status/1687813486963724288).

+### 1.1.0 / August 10, 2023

+* Added a feature to vary the `strokeAlign` on used `BorderSide` on the shape drawn with an outline.
+* Added a semitransparent fill also to the shape drawn on top, that has the outline.
+* Changed **SquircleBorder PR** the `SquircleBorder` to extend `OutlinedBorder`.
+Added `BorderSide` outline border, it also supports usage of `strokeAlign` on the border.
+* Changed **SquircleBorder PR** the `SquircleBorder`, property `radius` that was `double` border radius to use `borderRadius` of type `BorderRadiusGeometry`.
+It still only supports symmetric corners, despite now using `BorderRadiusGeometry` for the `borderRadius`.
+The plan is to look into unsymmetrical corner radius support.
+* Tuned the max curvature limit the `SquircleBorder` can use, it now supports up to 0.65 of the stadium border ratio.
+* Modified outline border on **SquircleStadiumBorder PR** the `SquircleStadiumBorder`, it now supports usage of `strokeAlign` on the border.
+* Conclusions and findings have not been updated, the changes did not impact them.
+* **FOUND ISSUE**: Noticed that of all the shapes, prior to above fixes, only Flutter SDK `RoundedRectangleBorder`, `StadiumBorder` and `BeveledRectangleBorder` correctly support usage of `strokeAlign` on the used `BorderSide`.
+Even the Flutter SDK `ContinuousRectangleBorder` does not handle `strokeAlign` on the used `BorderSide` correctly.
+This should be raised as an issue in the SDK.

 ## Overview

 There currently is no known rounded rectangle in **Flutter** that would be verified to be an exact match for the rounded rectangle shape created e.g. in Swift-UI with `RoundedRectangle(cornerRadius: myRadius, style: .continuous)` that would also be without issues in Flutter.
 This type of rounded rectangle with a continuous curvature is also known as a super ellipses shape or squircle.